 (2) A specific agreed or proposed amortization period for crediting the Company’s REC sales generated from January 1, 2009, through April 2, 2011, including the reasons supporting the period selected.
 In addition, the parties should provide a calculation of the monthly credit amount for amortization periods of one, three, and five years, as well as the size of the credit if the Company were required to distribute the entirety of the sales proceeds in a single credit to customers.

-Staff, Public Counsel and ICNU propose the Commission use either a one-time credit or a one-year amortization period for crediting the Company’s REC sales revenues generated between January 1, 2009, through March 31, 2011.
-The resulting total amount of the credit for an average Residential ratepayer is no more than $12, so there is no apparent need for a longer period.
+Staff, Public Counsel and ICNU propose the Commission use a one-year amortization period for crediting the Company’s REC sales revenues generated between January 1, 2009, through March 31, 2011.
+The resulting total amount of the credit for an average Residential ratepayer is around $5.94 per month..

-For illustrative purposes, Attachment A shows the bill impact on a typical Residential customer under various amortization periods, using the “Retail” allocator.
-The figures would be lower if the “Total Cost of Service” allocator is used.
-(Staff, Public Counsel and ICNU have not reached consensus on which allocator should be used).
-For a one-year amortization, the monthly bill credit for the average Residential customer (using 1300 KwH per month) would be around $.96 per month.
-For a three-year amortization, the monthly bill credit for the average Residential customer would be around $.32 per month.
-For a five-year amortization, the monthly bill credit for the average Residential customer would be around $.19 per month.
-For a one-time credit, the average Residential customer would receive a credit of around $11.57.
+Attachment A shows the bill impact on a typical Residential customer under various amortization periods, using the “Generation” allocator, which Staff, Public Counsel and ICNU agree should be used.
+This is the same allocator used for Schedule 95.
+For a one-year amortization, the monthly bill credit for the average Residential customer (using 1300 KwH per month) would be around $5.94 per month.
+For a three-year amortization, the monthly bill credit for the average Residential customer would be around $1.98 per month.
+For a five-year amortization, the monthly bill credit for the average Residential customer would be around $1.19 per month.
+For a one-time credit, the average Residential customer would receive a credit of around $71.24.

 These figures are approximate because they do not include carrying charges from August 23, 2012, forward.
 However, including such carrying charges should not change the figures significantly enough to change our amortization period recommendation.